 Cairhienin love order and dislike flamboyance.

 Women: wear dark-coloured, high-necked dresses unless they live in the Foregate (see below).
 For the wealthier, the dresses may be edged with lighter coloured lace at the neck and at the cuffs, where the lace falls over the hands.
 Noblewomen have narrow stripes of their house colours across the front of the dress starting at the collar, the more stripes, the higher ranking the noble (see 1764 painting above left, of dress with stripes on bodice and lace falls at cuff edges, although it is lower cut and in brighter colours than Cairhienin would choose).
+These stripes are also described as slashes of colour (The Great Hunt, Saidin).

 Some women thread a fine golden chain through their hair from which hangs a small clear stone centred on their forehead, the keseira.
 Similar real world examples might be the filets women wore to restrain their hair in the early 16th century (see 1500s painting, above right) or the jewelled or velvet frontlets they wore on their foreheads under their headdresses in the late 14th to 15th centuries.
 Another possibility is this 1832 painting of a woman in blue (Moiraine?) with head jewellery that dangles on her forehead.